harness/developer-hub/docs/continuous-delivery/cd-advanced/ticketing-systems-category/servicenow-import-set.md

 ## Required ServiceNow roles

-The following roles are required by the ServiceNow account used in the Harness ServiceNow connector you select in the ServiceNow Import Set step.
+Here are the minimal permissions that integration user must have for executing a ServiceNow import set step;

 - import_transformer.
-- role mapping to CRUD permissions on the staging table for the user (user role for custom security ACL for staging table).
+- role mapping to CRUD permissions on staging table.
-- role mapping to READ permissions for each of the target tables that have an existing transform map from the specified staging table to the target table(s).
+- roles mapping to READ permissions for each of the target tables that have an existing transform map from the specified staging table to target table.
+- (if required) permissions for fetching specific staging tables.
+- permission to access table sys_db_object.
+This is optional because you can enter your own staging table instead of selecting prefetched values.

 ## Add a ServiceNow Import Set step